 The Department of Computer Science was established in the Golden Jubilee year (1997-98) of the college under self-finance scheme.
 Earlier, a permanent faculty from one of the sister departments (viz., Mathematics or Physics) acted as in-charge of the department.
 At present Mr. Nitin Gupta is acting as the teacher in-charge of the department.
 In view of the increasing popularity of computer science, the department has been shifted to a new building.
 Two computer labs and one ICT enabled lecture room has been built and equipped.
 Efforts are afoot to equip the computer science laboratories with about one hundred computers and to start new value added courses for the students.
-At present there are four lecturers, a lab assistant and a lab boy in department.
+At present there are four lecturers, a lab assistant and a lab boy in the department.
 Mr. Nitin Gupta (2002) is the senior most faculty member and current head of the department.
-He is supported by Mr. Indra Pal Gupta (2004), Mr. Pushpendra Mohan Varshney (2008) and Mr. Aasheesh Raizada (2009).
+He is supported by Mr. Indra Pal Gupta (2004) and Mr. Pushpendra Mohan Varshney (2008).

 Student and teacher strength – At present, the department has a sanctioned strength of 4 teachers to teach about 300 undergraduate and Nil postgraduate students.

 Curriculum Planning and Implementation – The department offers Under Graduate classes which are organised as per the academic calendar and curriculum plan prepared by the department at the beginning of the session and reviewed periodically.

 Learning Resources – The department of Computer Science has Wi-Fi internet connection, a rich Network Computer Lab, Printer, Scanner, Projector and separate smart class room etc. Besides this, the college library has a collection of several rare books of Computer Science.